dib-lab/2020-paper-sourmash-gather/manuscript.md

 covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
-Our CAMI-based taxonomic benchmarking shows that this approach is competitive with extant approaches for all metrics across all taxonomic levels (Figures @fig:spider and
+Our CAMI-based taxonomic benchmarking shows that this approach is competitive with several extant approaches for all metrics across all taxonomic levels (Figures @fig:spider and
 @fig:scores).
 This accuracy also suggests that minimum metagenome covers themselves are likely to be accurate, since choosing the